Phoenix Houses of Long Island City SRR

 Phoenix Houses of Long Island City SRR - Astoria, NY

 Phoenix Houses Of Long Island City Srr is an addiction treatment center located at 34-25 Vernon Boulevard in the 11106 zip code in Astoria, NY.
 It is operated by the State government.
-Phoenix Houses Of Long Island City Srr provides buprenorphine maintenance, methadone for pain management and relapse prevention from naltrexone.
-Some of the treatment approaches used by Phoenix Houses Of Long Island City Srr include matrix model, counseling for trauma victims and motivational incentives.
-Phoenix Houses Of Long Island City Srr provides long term heroin rehab and 90 day and 1 year inpatient heroin rehab.
-It also provides residential treatment for heroin use.
+Phoenix Houses Of Long Island City Srr provides administers naltrexone, buprenorphine maintenance and buprenorphine for pain management.
+Some of the treatment approaches used by Phoenix Houses Of Long Island City Srr include relapse prevention treatment, DBT and motivational interviewing.
+Phoenix Houses Of Long Island City Srr provides 90 day inpatient heroin rehab and residential heroin rehab.
+It also provides residential heroin addiction treatment.

 Address: 34-25 Vernon Boulevard, Astoria, NY 11106